Includes: International Airfare, Hotel, Tours, Transfers and More!

 China and Japan: two modern countries with thousands of years of history.
 Skyscrapers tower above ancient temples, bullet trains speed by rice paddies and local street markets neighbor Michelin-starred restaurants.
-On this comprehensive tour of China and Japan you will visit historical monuments, countryside landscapes, animal sanctuaries and modern cities.
+On this comprehensive tour of China and Japan, you will visit historical monuments, countryside landscapes, animal sanctuaries and modern cities.
 Start your tour in China, where you will walk along the Great Wall of China in Beijing, visit the Terracotta Warriors in Xi’an, tour the Panda Breeding Center in Chengdu and visit the Jade Buddha Temple in Shanghai.
-Along the way you will learn how to make traditional dumplings, try your hand at Chinese calligraphy, enjoy a Kung Fu performance and more!
-Then, travel to Tokyo and learn the ancient Japanese traditions of Taiko drumming, origami making and sushi rolling.
-Throughout this program you will learn the region’s customs, enjoy the flavorful dishes of each city and try your hand at local art.
-Then, board the Celebrity Solstice and explore the islands of Japan, including the destinations of Mt.
-Fuji, Kobi, Kochi, Nagasaki, Hiroshima and more.
+Along the way, you will learn how to make traditional dumplings, try your hand at Chinese calligraphy, enjoy a Kung Fu performance and more!
+Then, travel to Tokyo and learn the ancient Japanese traditions of Taiko drumming and sushi rolling.
+Throughout this program, you will learn the region’s customs, enjoy the flavorful dishes of each city and try your hand at local art.
+Then, board the Celebrity Millennium and explore the islands of Japan, including Mt.
+Fuji, Kobe, an overnight stay in Kyoto and more.
 This Journey is certainly an immersive experience you won’t want to miss!

-Visits: Celebrity, Celebrity Solstice, China, Japan, Beijing, Xian, Chengdu, Shanghai, Tokyo, Mt.
-Fuji, Kochi, Hiroshima, Busan, Hakodate, Aomori, South Korea, Sichuan, Suzhou, Jixi, Great Wall of China, Terracotta Warriors, Pandas, Tokyo, Kobe, Nagasaki, SPID 31924
+Visits: Celebrity, Celebrity Millennium, China, Japan, Beijing, Xian, Chengdu, Shanghai, Tokyo, Mt.
+Fuji, Kobe, Kyoto, Osaka, Busan, Hakodate, Aomori, South Korea, Sichuan, Suzhou, Jixi, Great Wall of China, Terracotta Warriors, Panda, Pandas, Tokyo, SPID 35063

 |1||Arrive Beijing – Welcome Dinner|